National Breast Cancer Research Institute

-• Breast Cancer Research is a voluntary based charity located at the Clinical Science Institute, University College Hospital Galway.
+• The National Breast Cancer Research Institute is a voluntary based charity located at the Clinical Science Institute, University College Hospital Galway.

 • The key objective is to conduct relevant, ethical research into the biology of breast cancer, to determine the cause of this disease and improve the treatment for patients.

-• Breast Cancer Research also work to raise awareness of breast cancer and fundraise to provide improved breast cancer services for women throughout Ireland.
+• The National Breast Cancer Research Institute also works to raise awareness of breast cancer and fundraise to provide improved breast cancer services for women throughout Ireland.

 • Up to 2000 new cases of breast cancer are diagnosed in Ireland each year.
 As yet breast cancer can not be prevented, its incidence can only be reduced by early detection.
 The cause and mechanism of action of breast cancer remain unknown.